-Composer and cellist Sophie Mathieu is a native Austinite, recently returned from California, and currently completing a masters in composition at UT’s Butler School of Music.
-Sophie completed her undergraduate studies in composition at the University of Southern California.
-She currently studies with Omar Thomas, and her previous teachers include Ted Hearne, Andrew Norman, Donald Crockett, Yevgeniy Sharlat, and Russell Podgorsek.
+In addition to her recently completed masters in composition at UT Austin’s Butler School of Music, Sophie completed her undergraduate studies in composition at the University of Southern California.
+Her primary teachers include Ted Hearne, Andrew Norman, Alyssa Weinberg, Omar Thomas, and Donald Crockett.

 Sophie pronounces her last name as "matt-YUH"